Flora: You know our magic doesn't work that way.

 It should be noted that between the lack of uglifying side-effects of Black Magic and the abundance of healing effects, the followers of Good tend to be much healthier and prettier.
 (Which may actually serve as a Justification for Beauty Equals Goodness.)
 Remember, however, that Sacrifice is a virtue.
 You may be expected to use up your own Life Energy to get the job done.

 The other most common Restriction method is requiring the practictioner to abide by a specific code of conduct that stipulates when White Magic should not be used, when it may be used, and when it must be used.
 This method is most often seen when the brand of White Magic involved features significant firepower.
-This code may mean contractual technical pacificism, or at least 'Thou Shalt Not Murder' (which is distinct from Thou Shalt Not Kill).
+This code may mean contractual technical pacifism, or at least "Thou Shalt Not Murder" (which is distinct from Thou Shalt Not Kill).
 Perhaps a priest can never take a life at all, or perhaps, like a medical doctor under the Hippocratic Oath, he simply must never use his powers to cause harm.
 Perhaps a paladin, like a police officer issued a firearm, is allowed (or even obligated) to use deadly force in certain situations in order to save innocent lives, but may have that power revoked if it's misused.

 Depressing as it is, sometimes Light Is Not Good, or else just very stupid.
 In these cases, people are able to use White Magic in all the wrong ways, either by serving as the personal healer of an evil overlord or by marauding around the countryside, using "holy" bolts to slaughter Dark Is Not Evil races like the aforementioned Friendly Neighborhood Vampires and Blizzard-type Orcs.
-Either the deity behind the White Magic isn't all he's cracked up to be, or the form of magic doesn't actually involve a sapient source at all.
+Either the deity behind the White Magic isn't all he's cracked up to be, or the form of magic doesn't involve a sapient source at all.

 Sometimes despite being well-intentioned, Good Is Impotent, and White Magic falls under What Kind of Lame Power Is Heart, Anyway?.
 Other times, God Is Good and White Magic falls under Heart Is an Awesome Power.
 Also, though White Magic is good in nature, often it should be used with caution, because if used improperly, it can be quite dangerous.

 See also: The Medic, whose Healing Hands are often a result of White Magic.
 White Mage, who is sometimes powered by White Magic.
 Black Mage, who is the opposite in gameplay terms.
 Protective Charm is also generally White Magic.

-In The Slayers there is White Magic and Holy Magic.
+- In Slayers there is White Magic and Holy Magic.
 White Magic is a pale imitation of Holy Magic, the "real" example of this trope, and was developed by humans after most Holy Magic spells were lost to them.
 Only dragons are known to use Holy Magic, but most spells we see in the anime (Flame Breath, Chaotic Disintegrate, even Ray Freeze) are offensive in nature.
 The show uses the "somewhat depressing" version of the trope, in that the god race and their servants, including the dragons, tend to behave in a less-than-saintly way and don't seem to bother teaching Holy Magic to humans.

-In G. K. Chesterton's Father Brown story "The Dagger with Wings," a character talks of using white magic against his enemy.
+- In G. K. Chesterton's Father Brown story "The Dagger with Wings," a character talks of using white magic against his enemy.
 Father Brown deduces from the way he talks, philosophically, that he is the enemy, and he has already murdered the man he is posing as.

 "It is true that by studying magic he fell at last under the blight of black magic; the Black Magic of this scoundrel Strake.
 But my brothers were wrong about the antidote.
 The antidote to black magic is not brute materialism or worldly wisdom.
 The antidote to black magic is white magic."

 - Later, as Father Brown left,

 As he shuffled homewards through the snow, he muttered to himself: "And yet he is right enough about there being a white magic, if he only knows where to look for it."